cognitedata/cognite-sdk-js/CONTRIBUTING.md

 #### Example
 ```
-docs(readme): add example of commit with subject line
+docs(contributing-readme): add example of commit with subject line
 ```

 A commit hook makes sure the syntax is followed.
 Automated commit messages such as `Merge pull request` are handled.